Los Angeles Schools with Sewing Classes

 Certificate of Completion in Fashion Design

-For students who'd like to pick up basic skills through evening and weekend classes, the certificate of completion program requires only 28 units of study.
+For students who'd like to pick up basic skills through evening and weekend classes, the certificate of completion program requires 46 units of study.
 Required courses concentrate on sample making, pattern making and grading, fashion sketching and design, draping and fashion design.

 The certificate requires 28 units and can be completed in less than two years.
 Students take a series of classes in sample making, pattern making, fashion sketching and gown draping.
 All of the classes cover design skills and give students real-world experience in the fashion industry.

-Students can take 46 units of fashion courses and earn a certificate of achievement or add an additional 18 units of academic courses to earn an associate degree.
+Students can take 46 units of fashion courses and an additional 18 units of academic courses to earn an associate degree.
 Fashion design classes cover clothing construction, costume history and textile manufacturing.
 Students who want to study sewing can learn about pattern making, draping and clothing construction.
 There are also a number of weekend and evening courses available for students who cannot take classes during the day.

 Other Schools in the Area

 Students who want to take sewing classes have a couple of other options.
 Los Angeles City College offers hands-on skills certificates in costume design.
 The school is located about four miles from downtown Los Angeles.
 Another option is Long Beach City College, which is located about 24 miles from downtown Los Angeles.
 The school offers associate degrees and certificate programs in fashion design and fashion merchandising.